Our concept of healthcare

 We also want our hospitals to be beautiful, ‘scandalously beautiful’: because beauty becomes a sign of respect for people deeply impacted by war or illness, and a beautiful place offers the perfect environment for patients to regain their dignity.Gino Strada, Surgeon and Founder of EMERGENCY

-We intervene in emergencies, but we also look a bit further ahead: we offer theoretical and practical training for local staff, so they can become autonomous and independent.
+We intervene in crises, but we also look a bit further ahead: we offer theoretical and practical training for local staff, so they can become autonomous and independent.

 When recruiting auxiliary staff, priority is given to the most underprivileged groups.
 We give widows, amputees and war victims the chance to earn a living and be independent.